pnc-virtual-company/skeleton/README.md

     php artisan migrate:fresh --seed

-The application is deployed and accessible from the public subfolder.
+The application is deployed and accessible from the public subfolder (eg. http://localhost/skeleton/public/).

-So you might need to create a virtual host as explained into the following paragraph.
+You might need to update config/app.php with your own encryption key.

+/ ! \ Please change APP_NAME (either in .env or config/app.php) so as to avoid conflict in session name.

 ## Default users and roles

-Connect to the application as a user (password is *password* for all regular users) with one of the following logins:

-* employee@example.com
-* georges@example.com
-* bernard@example.com
-* luke@example.com
-* dark@example.com
-* emperor@example.com
-* uncle@example.com
-* bob@example.com
-* leila@example.com
-* obi@example.com

-Connect to the application as an administrator (password is *manager* for all regular admins) with one of the following logins:
+Connect to the application as an administrator with the login *manager@example.com* and the password *password*.

-* manager@example.com
-* channak@example.com
-* rady@example.com
-* rith@example.com
+All other users are created with random emails as login but they always have the same password *password*.

 ## Create your own application